kenzasam/AvianFluInfo/faq.md

 ## For farm workers and farmers working with cattle, swine and poultry

 * I think my herd is sick.
 What do I do?
-  * Colorado: If you have questions about sick or dead animals on the farm, ask your farm manager and herd veterinarian.
-Immediately contact and report disease to the State Veterinarian’s office by calling 303-869-9130 or using the reportable disease case report form.
+  * Call the USDA
+  * Please consult our map to find state specific resources.
 * I think I am sick.
 What do I do?
-  * Colorado: call CDPHE at 303-692-2700 (after normal business hours: 303-370-9395).
-The Department can help you get a flu test and medicine if you need it.
+  * .
 * I want to implement practices to safeguard my herd.
 Where can I find more information?
-  * US: Contact your local state vet:
+  * Contact your local state vet.
+Several states offer free PPE and help with improving your farm's biosecurity.
 * I want to implement practices to safeguard my workers.
 Where can I find more information?
   * Contact your local state vet:
   * Implement the CDC recommended guidelines